Tiloup9291/OROS/README.md

 ### WCET Highlights

 The WCET campaign measured the EtherCAT cycle on **Core 0** under various load scenarios on **Core 2** (idle, ping flood, telnet, SSH, combined).
 CPU calibrated at **600 MHz**.
-The EtherCAT master was  flipping the outputs of a AMSAMOTION EC1A-IO16R (Hardware version 0.1, Software version 0.1 (but ESI file tells revision number : 0x00010001.
-Label on device tells : v1.1), the same slave from my repo YAEMAA, at 0,5 hz (1s ON / 1s OFF) and reading the inputs.
+The EtherCAT master was used to toggle the outputs of an AMSAMOTION EC1A-IO16R (Hardware version 0.1, Software version 0.1 (but ESI file tells revision number : 0x00010001.
+Label on device tells : v1.1), the same slave from my repo YAEMAA, at 0.5 hz (1s ON / 1s OFF) and reading the inputs.

 | EtherCAT period | Max processing (cycle load)    | Overruns    | Wake-up jitter        |
 |-----------------|--------------------------------|-------------|-----------------------|